Dr. Mathieu Di Miceli

 Mathieu's post-doctoral studies, in Dr Sophie Layé’s team, focused on the relationship between dietary polyunsaturated fatty acids, endocannabinoid receptors and synaptic plasticity, using ex vivo patch clamp electrophysiology.

-Mathieu's research interests include basal ganglia neurophysiology, neuronal circuitry and in silico modelling.
+Mathieu's research interests include basal ganglia neurophysiology, neuronal circuitry and in silico models.
 Besides, Mathieu is also fascinated about big data analysis, using bioinformatics.

 Mathieu also has keen interests in astrophysics and generative art.